dimroc/blog/_posts/2014-09-29-etl-language-showdown.md

 #### Observations
 - Performance average after first write with `:delayed_write`: `2m30.508s`.
 - This number says less about Elixir's performance and more about how much I suck at writing Elixir code.
 Ease of writing performant code though is a valid factor.
-- Extremely productive language once one knows the class methods, but difficult to discover.
+- Extremely productive language once one knows the module functions, but difficult to discover.
 - Clearly designed for use with a text editor and the command-line (It's great).
 - The Elixir docs are usually the sole source of information, thankfully they are pretty good.